 And so this year at Symposium, we will feature our first art exhibition in the newly renovated Kristine Kay Hasse Memorial Library!
 It will feature submissions by Christian artists from around the country.
 St. Louis artist, Sarah Bernhardt, is curating the exhibition for the Symposium.
 Sarah, with her husband Bob (pastor at Holy Cross Lutheran in south St. Louis) founded Intersect Arts Center as an urban studio and educational outreach to young people within their community.

-Here’s just a taste of a couple of the artworks already accepted:
+Here’s just a couple of the pieces already accepted: